Vernon Cloete

+Career in sport

 Cloete was born at Rehoboth in September 1985 and was educated at Windhoek High School.
 He made his debut in first-class cricket for Namibian against Griqualand West in the 2013–14 CSA 3-Day Cup, with Cloete making four first-class appearances in that edition of the competition and a fifth in the 2014–15 edition.
 In five first-class appearances, Cloete scored 30 runs with a highest score of 25.
 With his off break bowling he took 5 wickets at an average of 61.00, with best figures of 3 for 76.
 In November 2011, he played three Twenty20 matches against Kenya, before making a further three appearances in the 2013–14 CSA Provincial T20 Cup.
 In six Twenty20 appearances, he scored 35 runs with a highest score of 28.
 With the ball, he took 5 wickets at an average of 17.40; his best figures in this format were 2 for 23.
 He plays his club cricket in Namibia for Windhoek High School Old Boys Cricket Club.